nikhilraghu/nikhilraghu/README.md

 **🎥 Coding with Nick:**

-I also run a YouTube channel and blog called Coding with Nick, where we post articles and videos related to frontend development.
+I also run a YouTube channel and blog called Coding with Nick, where we post articles and videos related to Front-end development.
 Check out the content here:

 **Blog Website:** [Coding with Nick] - https://codingwithnick.in/